amaliujia/info-SYSU/README.md

 tips about code
 =========

-The source code of this app includes most of techniques in iOS development.
+The code of this app covers most of common techniques in iOS development.

 For example, it involves design pattern, such as Singleton, MVC, Observor.
-What's more, you can find how to use tableview to show data and how to optimze tableview.
+What's more, you can find how to use tableview to show data and how to optimze tableview in different ways.

-In addition, there are two files relating to multithread about downloading images from web servers.
+In addition, there are some files relating to multithread programming about downloading images from web servers.

-Please be adviced that downloading the code or app first, and then choose the part that you are interested in to study.